Philippe Boucher

 Philippe Boucher (born March 24, 1973) is a Canadian former professional ice hockey defenceman who played in the National Hockey League.
 He was the general manager of the Drummondville Voltigeurs of the QMJHL from 2019 to 2023.
 He also served as GM with the Quebec Remparts and the Rimouski Oceanic.

 Playing career

 Amateur

 As a youth, Boucher played in the 1985, 1986 and 1987 Quebec International Pee-Wee Hockey Tournaments with minor ice hockey team from Lotbinière, Quebec and Rive-Sud.
 Boucher began his junior ice hockey career with the Quebec Major Junior Hockey League's Granby Bisons in 1990.
-Boucher enjoyed immense success in his first season, producing at a nearly point-per-game average and winning the QMJHL Rookie of the Year award.
+Boucher produced at a nearly point-per-game average and won the QMJHL Rookie of the Year award.
 He was also named a second-team QMJHL All-Star.
-His second season came with just as much success, as Boucher notched 77 points in 65 games with Granby and the Laval Titan, once again being named a second-team All-Star.
+In his second season, Boucher notched 77 points in 65 games with Granby and the Laval Titan, again being named a second-team All-Star.
 Boucher spent one more seasons in the QMJHL, splitting time between Granby, Laval, and later two professional teams.